ermakovich/ermakovich/src/posts/typescript-top-level-await/index.md

 ## Conclusion

-It's not possble to have root-level `await` statements using TypeScript-only settings.
+It's not possble to have top-level `await` statements using TypeScript-only settings.
 This should be a combination of switching your node project to native Node module format (`type: "modude`) and configuring TypeScript respectively.
-However, it would be _really nice_, TypeScript if you did more intelligent checks during `tsc --init` and created correct config based on project settings (like checking `type` field in `package.json`) 😉.
+However, it would be _really nice_, TypeScript if you did more intelligent checks during `tsc --init` and created correct config based on project settings (like checking `type` field in `package.json`).
+Thanks 😉.